Suspect arrested in kidnapping of UFC fighter’s stepdaughter

-A man wanted in the disappearance of UFC fighter Walt Harris’ stepdaughter has been apprehended in Florida, but the whereabouts of the woman he’s accused of abducting remained a mystery early Friday.
+A man wanted in the disappearance of UFC fighter Walt Harris’ stepdaughter has been apprehended in Florida, but the whereabouts of the woman he’s accused of abducting remained a mystery Friday.

 Ibraheem Yazeed was arrested and booked into the Escambia County Jail early Friday.
 Jail records show he’s being held as a fugitive after being charged in Alabama with first-degree kidnapping in the disappearance of 19-year-old Aniah Blanchard.
 She was last seen at a gas station in Auburn, Alabama, on Oct.
 23.